What Is Dipropylene Glycol?

-Dipropylene glycol is a type of alcohol that is used in cosmetics and personal care products as a solvent, viscosity-decreasing agent, masking agent, and fragrance ingredient.
+Dipropylene glycol is a type of alcohol that is used in cosmetics and skincare products to improve the texture and stability of the formulation.
+It is mainly used as a solvent, viscosity-decreasing agent, masking agent, and fragrance ingredient.

-In cosmetics and personal care products, dipropylene glycol functions as a solvent, viscosity-decreasing agent, masking agent, and fragrance ingredient.
+In cosmetics and skincare products, dipropylene glycol functions as a solvent, viscosity-decreasing agent, masking agent, and fragrance ingredient.

-As a solvent, dipropylene glycol helps to dissolve or suspend other ingredients in a formulation without chemically altering the other ingredients.
+As a solvent, dipropylene glycol helps to dissolve or suspend other ingredients in a formulation without altering the other ingredients.
 Dipropylene glycol allows for an even distribution of all ingredients in a cosmetic formulation and provides appropriate consistency for the product.
-Additionally, dipropylene glycol has a high boiling point of 446.9°F (230.5°C).
-The larger the proportion of high boiling point solvents in a cosmetic formulation, the slower will be the rate of drying.

 Furthermore, solvents like dipropylene glycol are used to thin out formulations and decrease viscosity.
-The term viscosity corresponds to the concept of “thickness”, for example, honey has a higher viscosity than water.
+The term viscosity corresponds to the concept of the thickness of a product.
 Decreasing the viscosity of a formulation makes the product more spreadable when applied to the skin or hair.
 Solvents can also increase the efficacy of active ingredients in a product formulation by enhancing their absorption through the skin.

-The safety of dipropylene glycol and other glycols has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-Clinical tests have determined that the glycols produce mild to severe ocular (eye) irritation.
-Other tests have evaluated numerous cosmetic products containing these glycols at concentrations up to 21.4% in various human skin irritation and sensitization assays.
-These tests revealed that the degree of irritation produced depended upon the particular product, and there was no correlation between the degree of irritation and the concentration of the glycol present in the product.
+The safety of dipropylene glycol and other glycols has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel, a group responsible for evaluating the safety of skincare and cosmetic ingredients.
+Clinical tests have determined that the glycols produce mild to severe irritation to the eyes.
+Other tests have evaluated numerous cosmetic products containing these glycols at concentrations up to 21.4% in various human skin irritation studies.
+These tests revealed that the degree of irritation produced is dependent on the particular product, and there was no correlation between the degree of irritation and the concentration of the glycol present in the product.
 Furthermore, there were no reactions indicative of skin sensitization to these glycols in any skin sensitization assays and no suggestions of phototoxicity or photosensitization.
 Therefore, the CIR Expert Panel concluded that dipropylene glycol and the other glycol ingredients were safe for use in cosmetics and personal care products.